tcarmichael/ttu-secon-hardware/README.md

-ttu-secon-hardware
+Arm Code
 ==================

-The code repository for the first-place SECON Hardware team

-This section should be used to contain all of the code related to the arms
+This section should be used to contain all of the code related to the arms.
+Additionally sub folders have been created for each individual game.